Neural Network Approach to Portfolio Optimization with Leverage Constraints:a Case Study on High Inflation Investment: Introduction

+In this article, we aim to answer the following question: {with the goal of outperforming a passive benchmark, how should an active investor optimize the portfolio during high inflation?
+It is important to note that} we do not attempt to make predictions about future inflation conditions. {Instead, we approach the problem by formulating a multi-period optimal control problem that considers bounded leverage constraints and specific investment criteria.} This optimal control problem requires the specification of an appropriate objective function, realistic constraints, as well as stochastic models for returns of traded assets during high inflation regimes. {Given the complexities and challenges associated, it is crucial to develop an efficient method capable of computing optimal solutions, accommodating flexible data sources, handling high-dimensional cases, and dealing with complex constraints.
+In this paper, we propose a framework to address these challenges.}

-To solve the stochastic optimal control problem, in Section \ref{sec:closed-form}, we study a two-asset case under a synthetic market assumption.
-The two assets are a stock index, and a constant maturity bond index.
-There is a large amount of extant literature on closed-form solution methods for beating a stochastic benchmark under synthetic market assumptions \citep{browne_1999_a,browne_2000,tepla_2001,basak_2006,davis_2008, Lim_2010,Oderda_2015,Alekseev_2016,alaradi_2018}.
-In many of these articles, the objective function involves a log-utility function, e.g. the log wealth ratio.
-Under the log wealth ratio formulation, it is often hard to accommodate a fixed stream of cash injections, which is a common characteristic of open-ended funds. \citet{forsyth2022too} consider a scenario where a fixed amount of cash injections is allowed and provides a closed-form solution under a cumulative quadratic tracking difference (CD) objective as well as the assumption that the stock price follows a double exponential jump-diffusion model and the bond price is deterministic.
-We extend the results in \citet{forsyth2022too} by considering the case that both the stock index and the bond index follow jump-diffusion models.
-While this introduces additional complexity to the problem, we believe the assumption that the bond index price is stochastic and has jumps is appropriate under a high-inflation scenario.
-In Section \ref{sec:closed-form}, we present the closed-form solution under the CD objective derived under the synthetic model.
-The closed-form solution provides insights for understanding the behaviour of the optimal control (allocation strategy).
+In Section \ref{sec:active_allocation}, we assume that the real (inflation-adjusted) asset returns during a high-inflation regime follow stochastic processes and treat allocation decisions as the control of a dynamic system.
+Specifically, we formulate an optimal control problem to outperform a fixed-mix benchmark portfolio consistently throughout the investment horizon by minimizing a cumulative quadratic tracking difference (CD) objective.
+There is a large amount of extant literature on closed-form solutions for beating a stochastic benchmark under synthetic market assumptions \citep{browne_1999_a,browne_2000,tepla_2001,basak_2006,davis_2008, Lim_2010,Oderda_2015,Alekseev_2016,alaradi_2018}.
+In these articles, the common objective function involves a log-utility function, e.g. the log wealth ratio.
+Under the log wealth ratio formulation, it is often hard to accommodate a fixed stream of cash injections, which is a common characteristic of open-ended funds. \citet{forsyth2022too} consider a scenario where a fixed amount of cash injections is allowed and provides a closed-form solution under a cumulative quadratic tracking difference (CD) objective given the assumption that the stock price follows a double exponential jump-diffusion model and the bond price is deterministic.
+Since the assumption that the bond index price is stochastic and has jumps is more reasonable under a high-inflation scenario, we develop a closed-form solution under the case that both the stock index and the bond index follow jump-diffusion models.